BSc (Hons) (Biochemistry) and University Medal, UNSW (1986)

-I am a Senior Lecturer in Bioinformatics and Program Director (Bioinformatics) with the School of Computer Science and Engineering.
+I am a Senior Lecturer in Bioinformatics and Director of Studies (Bioinformatics Engineering) with the School of Computer Science and Engineering.

 My main research interest is in the engineering of computer methods and software to better understand the immune system and especially the basis for the "memory" of the immune system and vaccines.

 This includes software for analysing immunoglobulins, both at the genetic level and at the protein level.